 Call for Submissions: Journal of Springsteen Studies

-BOSS: The Biannual Online-Journal of Springsteen Studies (http://boss.mcgill.ca/) is an open access academic journal that publishes peer-reviewed essays pertaining to Bruce Springsteen.
-The editors of BOSS are currently soliciting papers for the journal’s fourth edition, with expected publication date of August 2020.
+BOSS: The Biannual Online-Journal of Springsteen Studies (http://boss.mcgill.ca/) is an open-access academic journal that publishes peer-reviewed essays pertaining to Bruce Springsteen.
+The editors of BOSS are currently soliciting papers for the journal’s fifth edition, with an expected publication date of September 2022.

 The editor Jonathan D. Cohen recieved his PhD in history from the University of Virginia and is the author of Long Walk Home.